A mix of cabbage, carrots and peppers; Kobi no Sambharo is a quick fix Gujarati recipe.

 What is Kobi no Sambharo

-Kobi means cabbage in Gujarati and Sambharo refers to stir-fry.
-So essentially this recipe is stir fried cabbage with certain add-ins.
+Kobi means 'cabbage' in Gujarati and Sambharo refers to 'stir-fry'.
+So essentially this recipe is stir-fried cabbage with certain add-ins.

+My memory of sambharo dates back to my childhood.
+As a large family with varied food choices there was always a lot of food being made each meal.
 When there was something the kids would not eat, this sambharo appeared.
 It takes only 10 minutes to make and is low on spices and chili.
-These two features make it apt for kids, and we loved it.
+These two features make it perfect for kids, and we loved it.

+Plus, it is a great substitute for salads on cold days.
+It is warm, comforting and like a hug in a bowl.
 I often use it to make kathi rolls.
-I ad some grilled paneer and this sambharo on a wrap and serve it with onions, chutney and sev.
+I add some grilled paneer and this sambharo on a wrap and serve it with onions, chutney and sev.

 Lastly, fafda is a popular Gujarati breakfast.
 We enjoy some raw papaya sambharo with it.
 This sambharo replaces it when papaya is not available.